amrutprabhu/amrutprabhu.github.io/data/blog/2021/externalize-config-with-spring-cloud-config.md

     - spring-cloud-config-server-setup/configs-location/{application}/{profile}
 ```

-Now here, the first repo has the profile name as the subdirectory to search for when the request comes in for the`prod` profile.
+Now here, the first repository has the profile name as the subdirectory to search for when the request comes in for the`prod` profile.

 In the second one, if any other request comes in, then it would use the client application name and the profile subdirectory tree.
 Here is how the folders are organized.

 ![git folder structure](/static/images/2021/spring-cloud-config-server-git-backend/git-folder-structure.png)

-Now with the new repos added, let’s restart the application and test the output.
+Now with the new repositories added, let’s restart the application and test the output.

 ![prod profile call](/static/images/2021/spring-cloud-config-server-git-backend/prod-profile.png)